nithashab2000/cybersecurity-labs/README.md

 - Performed secure port scanning, SSL communication, and private key-based SSH authentication
 - Used the 'diff' command to efficiently compare the similiar files and extract the particular change
 - Remotely executing shell commands via SSH to bypass login-shell restrictions
+- Executed SUID binaries to temporarily gain elevated permissions for secure file access
 ---

 ## In Progress

-- Continuing Bandit Levels 19+ to build deeper understanding of CLI security, scripting, and advanced permission handling
+- Continuing Bandit Levels 20+ to build deeper understanding of CLI security, scripting, and advanced permission handling

 ---